M0M0-NASR/els3r/README.md

-# The Blogger
+# els4r
-A Simple Blog system for manage Users and thier Posts.
+A system for manage Prices of Products.